tanboonjoon/main/docs/DeveloperGuide.md

 > which will then undo the changes

 ### SortedList
-TaskForce wrap around the ObservableList with a FilteredList, this allow Users to filter out keyword using TaskForce's FindCommand.
+TaskForce wraps the ObservableList with a FilteredList, this allow Users to filter out keyword using TaskForce's FindCommand.
 The FilteredList is furthur wrapped with a SortedList to ensure the list shown to Users are constantly sorted at all time.
 The nature of the ObservableList allow the list shown to be constantly updated whenever a new changes occured such as Addition/Deletion of a new Tasks

 ### CdCommand
-The CdCommand recreate the config.json file using default Config Class as a base.
+The CdCommand will recreate the config.json file using default Config Class as a base.
 The only difference is that the config.json file will contained the new savepath indicated by users.
 Any modification made directly to the config.json file will be overwritten when
 CdCommand is used.

 ### AddCommand
 Our Addcommand is used for adding a FLOATING TASK, EVENT and DEADLINE.
-It also incoporate flexibility and this allow user not having to follow a strick format for adding a task.
+It incoporates arguments flexibility and this allow user not having to follow a strict format for adding a task.

 Addcommand also has recurring functionality incoporated into it.
 This function is support for both DEADLINE and EVENT only.